Starters for Sunday

 The Mission Forum is responsible for holding mission before the Church.
 The members of the Forum have produced a series of four Starters for Sunday.

-Four former Moderators of the General Assembly kindly agreed to take us on a journey through some of their personal thoughts about the stewardship of money.
-They offer us prayers, sermon notes and hymn suggestions.
+Three former Moderators of the General Assembly kindly agreed to take us on a journey through some of their personal thoughts about the stewardship of time.

 The style and content of the Gospels are by and large narrative accounts of events.
 They are collections of stories about particular people, in a particular place, at a particular time.